 Job description is vital for organizations as it helps them determine the specific roles of their employees.
 On the other hand, job specification enables management to take decisions on various issues, like bonus, increment, promotion, transfers, etc.

-Job description versus job specification – tabular comparison
+Job description vs job specification – tabular comparison

-A tabular comparison of terms job description and job specification is given below:
+A comparison of terms job description and job specification in tabular form is given below: